bonkmachines/ctrl-arduino/docs/rotary_encoders.md

 ### Final thoughts

-If you prefer not to build your own filter circuit, you can opt for an encoder like the KY-040, which comes with a built-in filter.
+If you prefer not to build your own filter circuit, you can opt for an encoder like the KY-040, which comes with a built-in filter and a switch.
 This allows you to skip connecting the capacitors and resistors as described in the instructions above, and connect it directly.
 However, be aware that the quality of these encoders is often lower, as they are typically inexpensive.
-So yeah... take your pick, have fun hooking it up, and hopefully you'll make some great stuff :)
+So yeah... take your pick, have fun hooking it up, and hopefully you'll be able to make some awesome stuff :)

 <img src="assets/rotary_encoder_ky-040.png" alt="Rotary encoder schematic" width="250"/><br>